xsynaptic/synaptic-lightroom-presets/readme.md

 Download these presets and copy them to your Lightroom 4+ presets folder.
 If you don't know where it is, try this help file: http://helpx.adobe.com/lightroom/kb/preference-file-locations-lightroom-4.html

-If you are upgrading I would strongly recommend deleting the entire Synaptic Presets folder and reinstalling rather that overwriting files.
-I sometimes delete or rename existing presets or even entire folders to improve my workflow.
+If you are upgrading I **strongly** recommend deleting the entire Synaptic Presets folder and reinstalling rather that overwriting files.
+I regularly delete or rename existing presets or even entire folders to improve my workflow.

-If you plan to modify my presets for your own usage but wish to keep updated I would recommend forking this project and learning the ins and outs of GitHub.
+If you plan to modify my presets for your own usage but wish to keep updated I would suggest forking this project and learning the ins and outs of GitHub.

 ## USAGE

-I recently divided my presets into treatments, effects (*e.g.* vignetting), and lens corrections.
+I recently divided my presets into treatments, effects (*e.g.* vignetting), lens correction, and noise reduction.
 Presets from different groups do not overwrite any settings from the others; you can safely play with effects and later apply treatments and lens correction (or vice versa).
 Previously I used the lens correction feature for vignetting but this is the wrong way to apply such an effect.
 Now all vignetting is done properly with post-crop effects.
+Similarly, my older presets included noise reduction values, but this isn't a smart approach.
+Noise reduction is now accomplished with a set of additional presets in the General folder.

+Just to be clear, you will probably want to apply three different *classes* of preset to each photograph you work on:

+* A treatment (anything not under General).
+* Vignetting (the "soft shadow" presets under General).
+* Noise reduction (also under General).

-### FOLDERS
+### ORGANIZATION

-I am in the process of moving from a system of classification based on coded prefixes to one based on folders.
-Things may seem a little strange for a while but there is a twisted kind of logic at work here.
 Nowadays I am grouping my presets into folders by year.
 Some notes:

 * Presets suffixed with `(A)` refer to autotone; you may wish to adjust toning in the basic panel to achieve a different look.
 * Presets without autotone may seem too light or too dark for your photos.
 You may need to tweak the results depending on the exposure value of your photos.
 * Experimental: everything else, including the "night" presets I was dabbling with earlier, presets I no longer use, etc. Use with caution or delete this folder indiscriminately.
-* General: lens correction, shadowing, etc.
+* General: lens correction, noise reduction, vignetting, etc.

 Instead of purely descriptive names many of my presets are named after the places where I first developed them.
 This is a handy mnemonic to have once you start playing around with them.